 If there are no surviving blood relatives, your estate will be awarded to the Crown.
 In cases such as these, many people are not considered such as close friends, carers and common-law partners.

 You can avoid this by writing even a simple Will which explicitly identifies people you don’t wish to receive anything.
 You can exclude ex-partners, disowned children and estranged family members, as well as including any common-law partners.
+(What Happens to my estate if I do not leave a will?)

 What if I’m ok with the order of Intestacy?